willbidstrup/deep_work_supervisor/README.md

 The Deep Work Supervisor is here to help you do more Deep Work by showing you what you have been doing.

-It provides improved reprorting from the Be Focused Pro app.
+It provides improved reporting from the Be Focused Pro app.

-Initial flow;

-- Export .csv from Be Focused App
-- Create improved reporting
-- Publish to Data Science Explorer page as staging/trial area
+# Scripts

+## Pre-processing

+Take BeFocused output .csv and tweak it to facilitate analysis and visualization.

+## Exploratory Data Analysis

+Mine the data for interesting observations.

+Some ideas;

+- trend of total productive time vs available time
+- a total deep work 'score'
+- trend per category
+- forecast 12 month out with lagged performance

-# TODO
+# Shiny App

-- Determine final publishing area, perhaps a Shiny app?
+Production insights for published dashboard.

 # Git branches